Regional lockout: Sega

-The Sega Game Gear is region free, and some games have dual language depending on which system is used, such as Puyo Puyo (game name changes to Puzlow Kids) and Donald no Magical World (Ronald in Magical World), which are both Japan-exclusive games, but if run on Western units, they will be fully translated.
+The Game Gear is region free, and some games have a dual-language feature depending on which region of the system is used.
+Puyo Puyo (game title changes to Puzlow Kids on Western systems) and Donald no Magical World (title changes to Ronald McDonald in Magical World in Western systems), are both Japan-exclusive games, but if run on Western units, they will be fully translated.

 Sega Mega-CD games are region-locked.
-The region can be changed when making CD-R copies, however it is not always possible (i.e. Sengoku Denshou in American consoles will hang on the Sega license screen with a region-changed CD-R copy).
-Furthermore, third party accessories exist that can bypass the regional-lockouts of Sega Mega-CD games, inserted into the main console's cartridge slot.
-Flashcarts such as the Everdrive can also be used to boot any regional Sega Mega-CD BIOS from the ROM cartridge or the SD card.
-Different region Sega Mega-CDs will also work with different region Mega Drive/Genesis systems, however the power voltages for the add-on will be different depending on the region, therefore requiring voltage converters to prevent damage to the add-on.
-For instance, the Japanese Sega Mega-CD will work in the Genesis, however it does not use the same AC voltage as the Genesis or the American Sega CD.
-In such case, using a step-up converter is recommended.
+The region can be changed when making CD-R copies; however, this method is not completely foolproof (e.g., Sengoku Denshou in American consoles will freeze on the Sega license screen with a region-swapped CD-R copy).
+Furthermore, third party accessories exist that can bypass the regional-lockouts of Mega-CD games, which are inserted into the main console's cartridge slot.
+Flashcarts such as the Everdrive can also be used to boot any regional Mega-CD BIOS from the SD card.
+Different region Mega-CD consoles will also work with different region Mega Drive/Genesis systems; however, they often carry the risk of damaging the add-on if the proper voltage converters are not used.
+The power voltages for the add-on will vary depending on the region, therefore requiring voltage converters to prevent damage to the add-on.
+For instance, the Japanese Mega-CD will work in the Genesis; however, it does not use the same AC voltage as the Genesis or the American Sega CD.
+Likewise, the European Mega-CD will work on a Japanese Mega Drive or Genesis, but the differences in AC voltage are more staggering compared to a Japanese Mega-CD in a Genesis.
+In such cases, using a step-up (or step-down) converter is recommended.

 Most American Sega Saturn discs can be played in Japanese consoles, but most Japanese games are locked for American and European consoles.
-Like in the Mega Drive/Genesis, the use of a switch will circumvent the region-lock but won't change the language.
+Like the Mega Drive/Genesis, the use of a switch will circumvent the region-lock, but will not change the language.
 In addition, the use of certain unlicensed backup/RAM cartridges will also allow a console to play games from different regions, except for games that use proprietary ROM-RAM carts.
 Games from different television systems may have graphical problems.

-Sega Dreamcast GD-ROM discs are region-locked, however this could be circumvented with the use of boot discs.
+Dreamcast GD-ROM discs are region-locked; however, this could be circumvented with the use of boot discs.
 MIL-CDs and backup CDs are region-free.